mak3r-cyber/healthcare-iomt-risk/README.md

 ## Project Status

+## Project Status

-This project is currently under development.
-The code is available for exploration, but please note that it is **not yet executable** until further checks and updates are completed.
+This project is currently under active development.
+While the code is available for exploration, please note that **certain features are still being verified** and the project is **not yet fully executable**.
+Some components are in the pilot phase, and others will be added in future releases.

-Feel free to explore the code, provide feedback, or contribute.
-Instructions for executing the project will be provided once the setup is fully verified.
+Feel free to explore the code, report issues, or contribute.
+Detailed instructions for executing the project will be provided once all components have been verified and are fully functional.

-Thank you for your patience!
+Thank you for your patience and support!

 ## Quickstart (3 commands)